-- assesses the transactions of minor and major importance carried out by the Bank and which are not exempted, and gives a justified opinion, which is binding for transactions of higher importance, in regard to the interest of the company to carry out the transaction and also the economic convenience of the transaction and essential correctness of the terms and conditions that are applied; - once the analysis on the existence of the requirements of interests and economic convenience of the transaction and essential correctness of its terms and conditions is completed, the Committee issues its positive/subject to observations/contrary opinion; - provides its opinion in the cases required by the Global Policy in relation to the transactions to be carried out by the subsidiaries; - monitors the transactions carried out, including ordinary transactions of minor significance that are concluded at arm's length or standard conditions, which are subject to periodic reporting;

-- issues a binding opinion, which is analytical and justified, regarding the amendments to the By-Laws of the Bank which refer to the issue of related parties and connected parties, where required by the supervisory regulations; - carries out a role in which it evaluates, supports and recommends on issues of organization and conducting internal controls on the overall activity of assuming and managing risks with related parties and connected parties, verifying the coherence of the activity carried out with the strategic and operating guidelines; - in this context, on the occasion of the updating of the policies regarding controls in accordance with the applicable supervisory provisions, the Committee issues a prior binding opinion, which is analytical and justified also regarding their own appropriateness in achieving the objectives of the supervisory provisions.
+- once the analysis on the existence of the requirements of interest and economic convenience of the transaction and substantial correctness of its conditions is completed, the Committee issues its opinion which can be positive/subject to observations/contrary; - provides its opinion in the cases required by the Directive in relation to the transactions to be carried out by the subsidiaries; - monitors the transactions carried out, including ordinary transactions of minor significance that are concluded at arm's length or standard conditions, which are subject to periodic reporting; - issues a binding opinion, which is analytical and justified, regarding the amendments to the Articles of Association of the Bank which refer to the issue of related parties and connected parties, where required by the supervisory regulations; - carries out a role in which it evaluates, supports and recommends on issues of organization and conducting internal controls on the overall activity of assuming and managing risks with related parties and connected parties, verifying the coherence of the activity carried out with the strategic and operating guidelines; - in this context, on the occasion of the updating of the policies regarding controls in accordance with the applicable supervisory provisions, the Committee issues a prior binding opinion, which is analytical and justified also regarding their own appropriateness in achieving the objectives of the supervisory provisions.

-The main activities carried out by the Committee in 2017 were the following:
+The main activities carried out by the Committee in 2018 were the following:

-- transactions with related parties of minor relevance: examination and issuing of a preventive opinion regarding certain proposals for transactions with related and connected parties; - transactions with related parties of significant relevance: analysis of negotiations, preliminary phase with adoption of complete and adequate information and issuance of a preventive opinion with regard to the transactions; - examination of quarterly reports prepared by the compliance function on transactions with related and connected parties; - examination of quarterly reports on the consolidated analysis of risks vis à vis connected parties transmitted by the Chief Risk Officer Division.
+- the issue of a prior, binding, analytical and reasoned opinion on the "Group Directive governing regulatory requirements regarding related parties, connected persons and the obligations of banking officers" approved by the Board of Directors on 29 November 2018; - examination and issuing of a prior opinion on certain proposals for transactions with related and connected parties; - analysis of negotiations, preliminary phase with adoption of complete and adequate information and issuance of a prior opinion on more significantly transactions with related and connected parties; - examination of quarterly reports prepared by the compliance function on transactions with related and connected parties; - examination of quarterly reports prepared by the Chief Risk Officer Division on the consolidated analysis of risks to connected parties.